gelinasj/web-to-kg/README.md

 This is a chrome extension to extract and convert web data to a format that can be uploadable to a knowledge graph.
 To run the tool:

+0. If you haven't run before, run `npm install`
 1. Run `./buildTool` from the project root
 2. Navigate to extension management page at `chrome://extensions/`
 3. Click `Load unpacked` and select the `build/` directory in the project root